awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-creating-datasets.md

    print ('Dataset Arn: ' + response['datasetArn'])
    ```

    After you have created a dataset, you are ready to import your training data\.
-See [ Step 3: Importing Your Data](data-prep-importing.md)\.
+See [ Step 3: Importing your data](data-prep-importing.md)\.